arca-dpss/course-open-science/code/attachment/README.md

 ## Study

-L'obbiettivo dello studio è di valutare la relazione tra attaccamento verso la madre nei bambini del 3° e 4° anno di scuola primaria.
+The aim of the study is to assess the relationship between attachment towards the mother and   social emotional problems in children in the 3rd and 4th year of primary school.

 ## Data

-Nel dataset abbiamo le seguenti variabili
+In the dataset we have the following variables:

-- `id`: codice identificativo  di ogni bambino
+- `id`: Children id code
-- `classe`: classe frequentata dal bambino (3°anno o 4°anno scuole primarie)
-- `genere`: genere del bambino (0=M; 1=F)
+- `grade`: Children school grade (third and fourth grade))
+- `gender`: Children gender (0 = Male; 1 = Female)
-- `ssm*` (da 1 a 15): item del questionario sicurezza materna
+- `ssm*` (da 1 a 15): Mother Security Scale (SS) items
-- `sdq*` (da 1 a 25): idem del questionario problemi internalizzanti e esternalizzanti
+- `sdq*` (da 1 a 25): Strength and Difficulties Questionnaire items

-## Scoring Questionari
+## Scoring Questionnaires

-### SSM (Security Scale Mother)
+###  Mother Security Scale (SS)

-Questionario con 15 item a risposte su scala likert a 4 punti.Le risposte sono codificate come 1-2-3-4.

-Il punteggio totale è dato dalla media degli item.
-Punteggi più alti indicano maggiore sicurezza.
+Questionnaire with 15 items on a 4-point likert scale.
+The answers are coded as 1-2-3-4.

+The total score is given by the average of the items.
+Higher scores indicate higher lvels of security.

-Tuttavia per costruire il punteggio finale è necessario invertire i punteggi degli item 1, 3, 4, 9, 10, 13, e 15.
+To construct the final score, it is necessary to invert the scores of items 1, 3, 4, 9, 10, 13, and 15.
+That is:

-Ovvero: 1-->4; 2-->3; 3-->2; 4-->1.
+> 1 --> 4<br>
+> 2 --> 3<br> 3 --> 2<br> 4 --> 1

-### SDQ (Strength and Difficulties Questionnaire)
+### Strength and Difficulties Questionnaire (SDQ)

-Questionario con 25 item a risposte su scala likert a 3 punti.
-Le risposte sono codificate come 0-1-2.

-I punteggi totali sono dati dalla somma degli item.
-Punteggi più alti indicano maggiori problemi.

-Tuttavia per costruire il punteggio finale è necessario invertire i punteggi degli item 7, 11, 14, 21, 25.

-Ovvero: 0-->2; 1-->1; 2-->0.

-Abbiamo 5 sottoscale formate dagli item:
+Questionnaire with 25 items on a 3-point likert scale.
+The answers are coded as 0-1-2.

+The total score is given by the sum of the items.
+Higher scores indicate more problems.

+To construct the final score it is necessary to invert the scores of items 7, 11, 14, 21, 25.
+That is:

+> 0-->2<br> 1-->1<br> 2-->0

+We have 5 sub-scales formed by the items:

 - **Emotion**	=	3, 8, 13, 16, 24
 - **Conduct**	=	5, 7, 12, 18, 22